 - A. The North Dakota Housing Finance Agency (NDHFA) is the Collaborative Applicant (CA) for the North Dakota Continuum of Care (ND CoC).
-A CoC works to coordinate a community-based process of identifying needs relating to the experience of homelessness and of building a system of housing and services to address those needs.
-The ND CoC works to establish local priorities for system planning and to evaluate system-wide performance with the goal of making homelessness rare, brief, and non-recurring. - B. The North Dakota Department of Commerce Division of Community Services (DCS) is currently the statewide recipient of Emergency Solutions Grant (ESG) funds for the state of North Dakota.
-The 2023 ND Legislative Assembly is reviewing the transfer of these funds to NDHFA.
-If the transfer is approved by the legislature and governor, ESG funds will transfer to NDHFA on July 1, 2023.
+A CoC coordinates a community-based process of identifying homelessness-related needs and building a housing and services system to address those needs.
+The ND CoC establishes local priorities for system planning and evaluates system-wide performance with the goal of making homelessness rare, brief, and non-recurring. - B. The North Dakota Housing Finance Agency is the statewide recipient of Emergency Solutions Grant (ESG) funds for the state of North Dakota.
+These funds were transferred in July 2023 from the North Dakota Department of Commerce Division of Community Services.